 There are several eggplant diseases that affect these crops.
 Some of the most common include blossom end rot, wilt diseases, and various types of blight.
 Many of these eggplant diseases can be eliminated or prevented by practicing crop rotation, reducing weed growth, and providing adequate spacing and uniform watering.

 - Blossom end rot, as found in tomatoes, is caused from fungus due to overwatering and affects ripe fruit.
 Round, leathery, sunken spots appear on fruit ends with the affected fruit eventually dropping from the plant.

 - Bacterial wilt can cause plants to suddenly droop, from the bottom to the top, turning yellow.
 Affected plants eventually wither up and die.

-- Verticillium wilt is similar to bacterial wilt but is caused from soil-borne fungal infections.
+- Verticillium wilt is similar to bacterial wilt but is caused by soil-borne fungal infections.
 Plants may become stunted, turn yellow, and wilt.

 - Southern blight is also caused by fungus and plants exhibit softening of the crown and root tissues.
 Mold may also be seen on the stems and surrounding soil.

 - Phomopsis blight usually affects fruits of eggplant, which begin as sunken spots that eventually enlarge and become soft and spongy.
 Leaves and stems, especially seedlings, may develop gray or brown spots first.